Seasoning a Humidor with Boveda Packs: The Complete 14-Day Guide

 Selecting Your Maintenance RH Level

-65% RH: This is the preferred choice for Cuban cigars or enthusiasts who enjoy a firmer draw.
-It is also excellent for long-term aging where lower moisture levels prevent mold.
+- 65% RH: The gold standard for Cuban cigars and enthusiasts who prefer a firmer draw.
+It is also excellent for long-term aging as lower moisture levels inhibit mold growth.

-If your humidity continues to struggle, perform the dollar bill test.
-Place a bill across the edge of the humidor and close the lid.
-If the bill slides out with no resistance, your seal is failing.
-You may need to upgrade to a higher RH pack or a better-sealed humidor to maintain your collection.
+- The Dollar Bill Test: If you suspect your seal is failing, place a dollar bill across the edge of the humidor and close the lid.
+If the bill slides out with zero resistance, your seal is compromised, and you likely need to move to a higher RH pack or a better humidor.

 Maintaining Freshness with Gotham Cigars Premium Selections

 A seasoned humidor is only as effective as the tobacco you place inside it.
-After you finish seasoning a humidor with boveda packs, your next priority is sourcing fresh-sealed inventory.
+After you finish seasoning your humidor with Boveda packs, your next priority is sourcing fresh-sealed inventory.
 Gotham Cigars maintains a massive inventory of premium cigars in a strictly monitored, climate-controlled environment to ensure every wrapper remains supple and every filler retains its essential oils.

-Long-Term Aging: Choose larger vitolas like Churchills or Double Coronas for your seasoned humidor.
-Their higher tobacco volume allows for a slower, more complex aging process over 12 to 24 months.
+- Long-Term Aging: If you plan on aging cigars for 12 to 24 months, choose larger vitolas like Churchills or Double Coronas.
+Their higher tobacco volume allows for a slower, more complex marriage of oils over time.

 Storing Flavored vs. Premium Cigars